kshshton/sheloba/SETUP.md

-# Airflow and PostgreSQL Setup
+# Project Setup

-This guide describes the local Docker environment for the website, including configuration, startup order, database connectivity, persistence, SQLTools, DAG execution, and troubleshooting.
+This guide describes how to run the full local stack for the project: the website scraper source, the Airflow pipeline, and the PostgreSQL database.
+It covers local startup, Docker networking, environment variables, credential handling, and troubleshooting.

 ## Prerequisites